ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 | `general-purpose` - Workloads that host small databases for web applications or store virtual machine disk images for a hypervisor. |  10 - 16,000 | 3 IOPS/GB  | 3,000	- 48,000 | 16  |
 | `5iops-tier` - High I/O intensity workloads - Workloads characterized by a large percentage of active data, such as transactional and other performance-sensitive databases.|  10 - 9,600 | 5 IOPS/GB | 3,000 - 48,000 | 16  |
 | `10iops-tier` - Demanding storage workloads - Data intensive workloads created by NoSQL databases, data processing for video, machine learning, and analytics.| 10 - 4,800 | 10 IOPS/GB | 3,000 - 48,000 | 256  |
-{: caption="Table 2.
-IOPS tier profiles and performance levels for each tier" caption-side="bottom"}
+{: caption="IOPS tier profiles and performance levels for each tier" caption-side="bottom"}

 Max IOPS for all volume profiles from the _tiered_ family starts at 3,000 IOPS.
 Max IOPS then increases, based on the storage tier and volume size, up to the Max IOPS in Table 2.
 While you can't customize the IOPS value of a volume with a tiered profile, you can change the volume to another tiered profile and adjust the IOPS that way.